awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 ### One-click Deployment

+One-click deployment will deploy the connector as a Lambda function along with an API Gateway.
+The API Gateway will use a public endpoint with TLS 1.2 encryption for requests.
+For more information on the API Gateway's public endpoints, see the [Amazon API Gateway Public Endpoints](#amazon-api-gateway-public-endpoints) section below.

 Use an [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) [template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-templates) to create the [stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-stacks):

 To install the Timestream Prometheus Connector service launch the AWS CloudFormation stack on the AWS CloudFormation console by choosing one of the "Launch Stack" buttons in the following table: